microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_privatelink/_index.md

   ![Deployment Overview](./01.png)

-Once everything is deployed you will be able to access the Azure SQL private IP address from the on-premises Linux machine, traffic will go over the VPN connection and them kept within the Azure VNET via Private Link to access the database service.
+Once everything is deployed, you will be able to access the Azure SQL private IP address from the "on-premises" Linux machine, traffic will go over the VPN connection and be kept within the Azure VNET via Private Link to access the database service.

 ## Prerequisites